Careya

 Careya is a genus of flowering plants in the family Lecythidaceae.
 It is native to the Indian Subcontinent, Afghanistan, Indochina, and Peninsular Malaysia.

 Taxonomy

 It was first described as a genus by William Roxburgh in volume 3 part 1 of Plants of the Coast of Coromandel.
 The title page of this volume gives the date of publication as 1819, but the International Plant Names Index states that this part was first published in 1811, and this is the date accepted by IPNI and Tropicos, for example.
-Careya is a conserved name, and 1811 is also the date given in the conservation proposal.
+Careya (not to be confused with Carya in the walnut family) is a conserved name, and 1811 is also the date given in the conservation proposal.